bodymindarts/bodymindarts.github.io/about.md

 ---

 <img class="about-image" src="http://www.gravatar.com/avatar/30691e82ff4e073f39e4f44a62c2d603?s=200">

 Hi, I'm Justin Carter, a Software Engineer and consultant based in Berlin, Germany.

-I help clients deploy and maintain large scale distributed systems such as Cloud Foundry on their IaaS of choice, including building out CI/CD and other automation to minimize operational costs.
+I work at [Stark & Wayne](https://starkandwayne.com/blog) to help clients deploy and maintain large scale distributed systems such as Cloud Foundry on their IaaS of choice, including building out CI/CD and other automation to minimize operational costs.

-I am a core maintainer of the habitat.sh project and author of [Delmo](github.com/bodymindarts/delmo) a testing tool for containerized distributed system.
+I am a core maintainer of the habitat.sh project and author of [Delmo](https://github.com/bodymindarts/delmo) a testing tool for containerized distributed system.

 I work on a number of open source projects intended to augment usability of cloud native application runtimes such as self-serviced, highly available and backed up data services.